 Listen.
 Observe.
 Be Compassionate.

-Her live work has been featured across the Bay Area including Dance Mission, LEVYdance, Vetiver Oakland, Wild Cat Studios, Grace Cathedral, and Motion Pacific.
-As a performer Amelia has been fortunate to work with Tandy Beal & Company, Santa Clara University, Cat Call Choir, Modern Collective, Driven Arts Collective, Cid Pearlman, Lili Weckler, Chelsea Boyd Brown, Jessamine DeLancey, and Alex Law.
+Her live work has been featured across the Bay Area including San Francisco Dance Mission, LEVYdance, Grace Cathedral, Oakland Vetiver, Berkeley Western Sky Studios, San Jose Convergence Arts Center, and Santa Cruz MBNMS Exploration Center, Motion Pacific, as well as Seattle, WA Jack Straw Cultural Center.
+As a performer Amelia has been fortunate to work with Tandy Beal & Company, FACT/SF, Santa Clara University, Cat Call Choir, Modern Collective, Driven Arts Collective, and various independent artists.

 Photo by: Ashlee Burton